 Bow Beasties happens every 3rd Saturday of the month (except for August) and is led by experienced and DBS checked staff and volunteers.

-Saturday 15th July - worm charming, bug safari, bird I.D.
+Saturday 15th July - bug safari, and bird I.D.

 Time: Doors open at 10am for a prompt start at 10.30am.
 The session will finish at 12.30pm.